wahprima/IDNOG-API/index.md

 # Introduction
 Initial (Draft) guidance of Indonesia Oil &amp; Gas API for data exchange.

 All standards in this document are based on [**Permen No 7 Tahun 2019**](https://jdih.esdm.go.id/peraturan/Permen%20ESDM%20Nomor%207%20Tahun%202019.pdf) which comply to the international open standard data model [**PPDM 3.9**](https://docs.ppdm.org/).
-Any subject related to metadata is also followed guidelines from **SK KAPUSDATIN KESDM Rev 4.2**, a standard oil and gas metadata catalogue in Indonesia.
+Detail explanation regarding metadata standard catalogue are documented in **SK KAPUSDATIN KESDM Rev 4.2**.